dotnet/arcade/Documentation/Darc.md

 These updates are selective and based on 'subscriptions'.
-A subscription describes an update operation for a specific repository+branch combination, mapping outputs of a repository that have beeen applied to a channel (virtual branch) onto matching inputs of the target repository+branch.
+A subscription describes an update operation for a specific repository+branch combination, mapping outputs of a repository that have been applied to a channel (virtual branch) onto matching inputs of the target repository+branch.

 For example, a build of dotnet/corefx might be applied to the ".NET Core 3 Dev"